 ‘Household name’ industry partners have helped design what students learn, so that it is up to date and relevant.

-Each company will provide a series of ‘Business Challenge Projects’ to provide real work-life examples of projects actually underway in London.
-For all students, these projects will be aligned with their exam studies at KS4 and in the sixth form.
-This will help students to make links between theory and practice, as well as developing key work skills.
+Each company provides a series of ‘Business Challenge Projects’ to provide real work-life examples of projects actually underway in London.
+For all students, these projects are aligned with their exam studies at KS4 and in the sixth form.
+This helps students to make links between theory and practice, as well as developing key work skills.

 The UTC is accepting applications from pupils from across London and the south east.

-Not at all.
-The UTC will open up opportunities.
+Not at all, UTCs open up opportunities.
 After completing their UTC education, students will have the qualifications they need to go into university or higher education for degree or BTEC HND studies or to enter employment or start an apprenticeship.
-The enrichment programme will enable students to gain a broad appreciation of the arts and politics.
+The enrichment programme enable students to gain a broad appreciation of the arts and politics.